Merzasphor/MWSE/docs/source/apis/tes3.md

 **Parameters**:

 * `params` (table)
-	* `serviceActor` ([tes3mobileActor](../../types/tes3mobileActor)): *Optional*.
+	* `serviceActor` ([tes3mobileActor](../../types/tes3mobileActor), [tes3reference](../../types/tes3reference), string): *Optional*.
 The actor to use for calculating the service price.
 If none is provided, an open dialog menu's service actor will be used instead.
 	* `useDialogActor` (boolean): *Default*: `true`.
 If set to false, the dialog menu service actor will be ignored.
 If false, a serviceActor must be provided.

 **Returns**: